The Untamed (TV series): Impact

+Fan meetings

-For the fan meetings, a special system was introduced by Tencent, where VIP members have to accumulate "star points" to get a better chance to get tickets to the fan meetings and concerts.
+Catching Chen Qing Ling, a collection of academic analyses, described fan meetings as a paratext that helped sustain fan interest in The Untamed after all episodes became available.
+For the fan meetings, Tencent introduced a special system, where VIP members have to accumulate "star points" to get a better chance to get tickets to the fan meetings and concerts.
 More than 3.27 million viewers paid between 30 and 50 yuan to view the live broadcast of The Untamed National Style Concert on Tencent Video.
 It is estimated that the platform has earned more than 100 million yuan in revenue from that concert alone.
 Tickets of the concert were sold-out in less than 5 seconds, and leftover tickets were also marked up to 150,000 yuan by ticket scalpers from the original price of 627 yuan.

-In overseas markets, Tencent announced in October 2019 that The Untamed had boosted WeTV's growth by 250 percent with an average of 1 million application downloads per month since the drama was first launched in June.

 Responding to the demand of sold-out fan meetings in Thailand and China, in January 2020, the cast members planned to embark on a multi-city worldwide fan meetings tour.
 Cities included Bangkok, Singapore, Ho Chi Minh City, Tokyo, Seoul, Macau, Kuala Lumpur, Toronto, Los Angeles, New York, but was cancelled after the Bangkok concert due to the COVID-19 pandemic.